ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 {% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/promotional-pack.png" description="Grand Archive Promotional Pack." max-width="440px" %}

 Below lists which promotional packs contained which Lorraine, Wandering Warrior cards and the odds of them being pulled.
-A list of events which awarded these packs can be found in <span class="dead-links">[Promotional Packs](/promotional-packs)</span>.
+A list of events which awarded these packs can be found in [Promotional Packs](/promotional-packs).

 Two packs have been released containing the [CMT-013 Lorraine, Wandering Warrior](#cmt-013) sample card: